liupei404/K3NG/225-Sidetone,-PTT,-and-TX-Key-Lines.md

 ### Sidetone Line

 The sidetone line normally outputs square wave sidetone for driving a speaker.
-Sidetone can be disabled on transmit using the command mode O command.
-This is for transmitters that generate their own sidetone.
+Sidetone can be disabled on transmit using the command mode O command, the \O command line interface (CLI) command, or CTRL-O on a PS2/USB keyboard.
+This function is for transmitters that generate their own sidetone.

-The sidetone frequency can be adjusted using the F command in command mode.
+The sidetone frequency can be adjusted using the F command in command mode or the \F CLI command.

 If you wish to have a logic high / low level to key an external sidetone oscillator rather than a square wave output, uncomment this line in your features file: